Pre-Occupational Therapy at BGSU

 What resources are available at BGSU to help me learn more about occupational therapy school?

-Lee Ann Koenigbauer, an academic advisor in the College of Arts and Sciences, guides pre-occupational therapy students throughout the process of preparing for medical school.
-Additional, the University of Toledo's Department of Occupational Therapy provides helpful information to interested students.
+Professional Academic advisors in the College of Arts and Sciences, guide pre-occupational therapy students throughout the process of preparing for occupational therapy school.
+Additionally, the University of Toledo's Department of Occupational Therapy provides helpful information to interested students.

 |Lee Ann Koenigbauer |